SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/qualys-vmdr-source.md

 ### Error types

-When Sumo Logic detects an issue it is tracked by Health Events.
+When Sumo Logic detects an issue, it is tracked by Health Events.
 The following table shows the three possible error types, the reason the error would occur, if the Source attempts to retry, and the name of the event log in the Health Event Index.

 | Type | Reason | Retries | Retry Behavior | Health Event Name |
 |:--|:--|:--|:--|:--|